Child's skeletal remains and three apparently abandoned siblings found in Houston apartment, sheriff says

 "In our experience, it's always best to not speculate and just let the investigation take its course, but a very disturbing set of circumstances, so we definitely want some answers for these children," KHOU quotes Gonzalez as saying.

 The mother of the children and her boyfriend were later located, authorities said.
-Both were being questioned.
+Both were questioned and released, Harris County Sheriff Ed Gonzalez said Monday.

-The cause of death of the young child will be determined by medical examiner, KHOU points out.
+The cause of death of the young child will be determined by medical examiner.

 A representative for the apartment's management company declined to talk to a KHOU reporter on-scene.